 Sober Living is an Adjunct Service

-As such, different levels of care are provided by ARC, with each variety of services representing, in a general way, whatever stage of growth the addict is at the moment they leave residential care.
-For some individuals the Intensive Outpatient Program might be the most viable option.
-For still others, some variety of SLE in conjunction with Aftercare Services might be indicated.
-Having asserted as much, it then becomes important to find the SLE that best suits the addict’s needs.
-In practice this is trickier than one might suppose.
+ARC provides different levels of care.
+Each variety of services generally represents whatever stage of growth the addict is at the moment they leave residential care.
+For some individuals, the Intensive Outpatient Program might be the most viable option.
+For still others, some variety of SLE in conjunction with aftercare services might be indicated.
+Having asserted as much, it then becomes important to find the sober living homes Los Angeles offers that best suits the addict’s needs.
+In practice, this is trickier than one might suppose.
 Because addicts at this phase of their recovery are typically apprehensive or outright terrified, matching them up with a facility that honors their needs is imperative to fostering continued growth and recovery.

 Structured Sober Living is Important

 Much of the controversy surrounding sober living is the fact that in the state of California, sober homes are not regulated by the California Department of Alcohol and Drug Programs.
 This means that no real oversight exists with regards to standards of care one can expect from a licensed treatment center.